xuanbachmai/pokie-pokie/README.md

 ## Why I built this

-I moved to Australia for university, and one of the first things that caught me off-guard wasn't the weather or the accent — it was the pokies.
+I moved to Australia for university, and after 3 years, one of the first things that caught me off-guard wasn't the weather or the accent — it was the pokies.

 Walk into any pub, any RSL club, any corner of a shopping strip, and there they are: